ViniSCode/githubstats/readme.md

 - [x] Github Graphql API
 - [x] Search User
 - [x] Search Organizations
-- [] Pagination - Infinite Scrolling - "Load more"
+- [x] Pagination - Infinite Scrolling - "Load more"
-- [] list all user followers / following
+- [x] list all user/organization repos
-- [] list all user repos
+- [x] list all user/organization starred repos
-- [] list all user starred repos
+- [] list all user/organization followers / following

 ## Rules
-- [] User can search for a user and access their github stats
+- [] User can search for a user/organization and access their github stats
 - [x] User can't access dashboard page if not logged in

 # Layout Images